npsot_bluebonnet_full_color

 If your day doesn’t quite manage in-person attendance,

 Join us @ 7:00 p.m. on our YouTube channel: Fredericksburg Texas Native Gardening.
-Click “live” to enter the scheduled meeting.
-The chat window will be open for questions during the presentation.
+Click “live” to see the scheduled meeting.
+Click on that meeting to join.
+The chat window will be open for questions during the presentation for those who have subscribed to the channel.

 Read More »